GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

 ![Example with 3 environments](images/environments-example.png).

-## Deploy the environment
+## Register the environment

-The steps to deploy an environment differ depending on whether you're using the project that contains the JIT Groups application or a separate project:
+The steps to register an environment differ depending on whether you're using the project that contains the JIT Groups application or a separate project:

 === "Same project"

-1. Copy the example policy document to a file names `environment.yaml`:
+1. Copy the example policy document to a file `environment.yaml`:

     ```sh
     cp target/jit-access/sources/src/main/resources/oobe/policy.yaml environment.yaml